Universal basic income: Economics and costs

 Some proponents of UBI have argued that basic income could increase economic growth because it would sustain people while they invest in education to get higher-skilled and well-paid jobs.Sheahen, Allan.
 Basic Income Guarantee: Your Right to Economic Security.
 New York: Palgrave Macmillan, 2012.
 However, there is also a discussion of basic income within the degrowth movement, which argues against economic growth.

-Advocates contend that the guaranteed financial security of a UBI will increase the population's willingness to take risks, which would create a culture of inventiveness and strengthen the entrepreneurial spirit.
+Advocates contend that the guaranteed financial security of a UBI will increase the population's willingness to take risks, which would create a culture of inventiveness and strengthen entrepreneurial spirit.

 The cost of a basic income is one of the biggest questions in the public debate as well as in the research and depends on many things.
 It first and foremost depends on the level of the basic income as such, and it also depends on many technical points regarding exactly how it is constructed.

 While opponents claim that a basic income at an adequate level for all citizens cannot be financed, their supporters propose that it could indeed be financed, with some advocating a strong redistribution and restructuring of bureaucracy and administration for this purpose.

+According to statements of American Enterprise Institute-affiliated Libertarian/conservative scholar Charles Murray, recalled and sanctioned in 2016 by the George Gibbs Chair in Political Economy and Senior Research Fellow at the Mercatus Center at George Mason University and nationally syndicated columnist Veronique de Rugy, as of 2014, the annual cost of a UBI in the US would have been about $200 billion less expensive than the US social safety-net system put in place at that date.
+By 2020, it would have been nearly a trillion dollars less expensive.